Jonathan B. Bingham: Congress

 In 1964 he was elected to the House of Representatives from the 23rd District of New York, a district in the Bronx, at a time when elections in the Bronx were decided in the Democratic primaries in contests between "regular" or machine Democrats, and "reform" or challenger Democrats.
 Bingham defeated Charles Buckley, the leader of the Bronx "regular" Democrats and a powerful, senior committee chairman in Congress, in a rematch following Bingham's defeat in his first try against the incumbent Buckley in the 1962 Democratic primary.

 Bingham represented the 23rd District from January 3, 1965 until January 3, 1973, when, as a result of redistricting following the 1970 census, he was elected to the House from the 22nd District of New York following a bruising primary with neighboring Democratic incumbent congressman James H. Scheuer.
 He served the 22nd District from January 3, 1973 until January 3, 1983, but did not pursue reelection when, in 1982, his district essentially disappeared as a result of another post-census redistricting.

 In the House, Bingham served on the Foreign Affairs and Interior and Insular Affairs Committees and chaired the Subcommittee on International Economic Policy and Trade.
 He was particularly dedicated to nuclear non-proliferation, national security, foreign assistance, and environmental protection.
-Bingham was instrumental in formulating and obtaining passage of the War Powers Act of 1973, the Trade Act of 1974 (including the Jackson-Vanik Amendment), the Foreign Assistance Act Amendments of 1974 and 1976, the Arms Export Control Act of 1976, the International Economic Emergency Powers Act of 1977, the Foreign Corrupt Practices Act of 1977, and the Export Administration Act of 1979.
+Bingham was instrumental in formulating and obtaining passage of the War Powers Act of 1973, the Trade Act of 1974 (including the Jackson-Vanik Amendment), the Foreign Assistance Act Amendments of 1974 and 1976, the Arms Export Control Act of 1976, the International Emergency Economic Powers Act of 1977, the Foreign Corrupt Practices Act of 1977, and the Export Administration Act of 1979.
 In 1976 he led a legislative movement opposed by members of the Joint Committee on Atomic Energy to replace the Atomic Energy Commission and create a Nuclear Regulatory Commission as part of a new U.S. Department of Energy.
 Those changes were adopted in the Energy Act of 1977.
 The House Subcommittee he chaired formulated and pressed for enactment of the first comprehensive anti-proliferation legislation in U.S. history, the Nuclear Non-Proliferation Act of 1978.
 It was signed into law by President Carter in a Cabinet Room ceremony in March 1978.
 Since its enactment, only Pakistan and North Korea have become new nuclear powers.
 Bingham supported U.S. aid to Israel, particularly for the settlement of Soviet Jewish refugees, and to Romania after the March 1977 Vrancea earthquake, sponsoring a bill to provide $20 million in assistance to the country.
 He authored and obtained passage of legislation to place a statue of Martin Luther King Jr. in the Capitol Rotunda before a statue of King was erected on the Washington Mall.